 Edibles Chef: There are many companies that produce edible marijuana products and need trained chefs to make these products (and improve them) as well as to create new edible products.
-In addition to cooking, an Edibles Chef oversees the production of all food items that are infused with marijuana with a careful eye to ensuring doses are precise.
+In addition to cooking, an Edibles Chef often oversees the production of all food items that are infused with marijuana with a careful eye to ensure doses are precise.

 Marijuana Jobs in Dispensaries and Retail